 Adam let me hold the silicone dummy of Chestburster which I cradled like a baby, he described how they were instructed to have the puppet imitate arm gestures made by Michael Fassbender.
 I am still unsure about the scene but since doing more research into Paradise Lost and the artistic portrayals of Satan, it’s starting to grow on me.
 And I also managed to convince Adam to let me hold the baby Neomorph, it’s neck was a bit broken so I had to cradle it.
 To my surprise he let me give it a little kiss.

-Considering their work was many years ago and some of the sculpts did not survive the constantly changing climate in the studio, I still felt awed being in the presence of them.
+Considering their work was many years ago and some of the sculpts did not survive the constantly changing climate in the studio, I still felt awed being in their presence.
 They were so generous with their time, very patient with my fangirling and even kindly gave me a crew shirt to show their appreciation for coming by.

 They don’t currently offer tours of their studio, I just contacted them and asked since I was going to be in town for Supanova.
 You can follow them to see more of their work on Facebook, Twitter, Instagram and their Website.